-National Student Council’s Distinguished Student Leaders Program is a rigorous and challenging skill- and knowledge-based recognition program created to identify outstanding individual student council leaders in high schools.
+The National Student Council (NatStuCo) Distinguished Student Leader Program is a rigorous and challenging skill- and knowledge-based recognition program created to identify outstanding individual student council leaders in high schools.
 Students who earn the NatStuCo Distinguished Student Leader designation have demonstrated exemplary leadership abilities.

-Once an application and portfolio are submitted for evaluation, it takes the national office approximately four weeks to render its decision.
-Those interested in using the designation on college and scholarship applications will want to take this into consideration.
+- Once an application is submitted, it takes the national office approximately three weeks to review and render its decision.
+Those interested in citing their Distinguished Student Leader designation on college and scholarship applications should take that timeframe into consideration.

 *National Honor Society members who already have NASSP student accounts do not need to create new accounts, and can also add NatStuCo membership to their student account by e-mailing [email protected].
 Student leaders who are members of other organizations in schools with active National Student Council membership are also eligible to apply.